 Many charities spend a high percentage of their income on fundraising.
 We don’t.
 The majority of our revenue comes from the sale of donated goods in our thrift stores, Goodwill really is a community-supported organization.

 From our career fairs, youth mentoring, to resume writing and interviewing skills workshops or job placements, Goodwill of Southern Arizona helps your friends and neighbors get back to work.
-Last year, Goodwill provided career skills and placement services for over 10,ooo adults and 1,000 youth in our community.
+Last year, Goodwill provided career skills and placement services for over 10,ooo southern Arizonans including over 1,400 youth/young adults in our community.

 Meet some of the people we were able to assist by watching the videos posted on each Program’s webpage on this site.
 Learn more about our Programs and Services.